jijdp/portfolio-details/Trello.md

 # Writing test case and test scenario with Trello Example
 This file will show how I use Trello from studied Bootcamp course:
 - Create a board
-- Add card and description
+- Add a card and description
 - Write Test Scenarios and Test Cases for these functionality
   - Regsitration / Sign up for mobile application
   - Regsitration / Sign up for Facebook website